How to Protect Your Outdoor Teak Furniture During the Winter

 Light stains are easy to remove.
 The best approach is to apply a combination of water, lemon juice, or vinegar – then scrub lightly.
 Dark stains, on the other hand, are a bit more complicated.
 You need to remove both the moisture and the mold growth.
 The most effective way to do this is sanding.
 It’s recommended to use 150-grit sandpaper to sand back the surface of the wood.
 Or, take the wood furniture to a professional.

-If you’re serious about protecting your prized teak outdoor furniture during the winter, there are a few things to keep in mind when storing it indoors.
+If you’re serious about protecting your furniture from the weather, there are a few things to keep in mind when storing it indoors.

-We recommend using an unheated room to store your outdoor teak furniture during the winter, like a garage or covered porch.
+We recommend using an unheated room to store your outdoor teak furniture, like a garage or covered porch.
 The items will get all the protection they need without the shock of fast temperature shifts and humidity changes that occur when you move wood from outside to a heated room.

 Over to You